Pratchat

 Podcast: Play in new window | Download (Duration: 1:33:48 — 86.6MB)

-Subscribe: Google Podcasts | Spotify | Stitcher | RSS | More
+Subscribe: RSS | More

-Guest Stephanie Convery is deputy culture editor of Guardian Australia, a writer and an author.
-Her first book, After the Count: The Death of Davey Browne, was published in March 2020 by Penguin Books.
-You can follow Stephanie on Twitter at @gingerandhoney, and find her work on Guardian Australia.
+Guest Stephanie Convery is a writer and author, and at the time of this episode deputy culture editor of Guardian Australia.
+She is currently their dedicated inequality reporter.
+Stephanie’s first book, After the Count: The Death of Davey Browne, was published in March 2020 by Penguin Books.
+You can follow Stephanie on Twitter at @gingerandhoney, and find her work at Guardian Australia.

 You can find the full show notes and errata for this episode on our web site.